ThexXTURBOXx/Raspberry-Pi-DRAM-PUF/README.md

    ```
 5. Go to `covert-channel-code/kernel` and run `sudo make all`
 6. Go to `covert-channel-code/rpi-open-firmware-master` and run `./buildall.sh`
+7. Copy all files from the folder `SDCard` onto the boot partition of a Micro SD-Card
+8. Copy `covert-channel-code/kernel/kernel.img` and `covert-channel-code/rpi-open-firmware-master/build/bootcode.bin` to the boot Partition of the Micro SD-Card as well

 ## Wiring Setup